HarvardPL/Co-InflowPrototype/README.md

 #### Usage
 In the IFSpecCompilation program, specify the location of the IFSPEC folder, and the destination folder of the compiled Co-Inflow programs.
 Then run IFSpecCompilation to process the whole folder.

-#### Processing
+#### Compilation
-The original benchmarks will be compiled into different packages named with the benchmark' names.
-So a new package will be produced for each benchmark suite.
-Originial benchmarks specify source and sink channels in their corresponding rifl.xml file.
-These
+The original benchmarks will be compiled into different packages named with the benchmark' names, i.e., a new package will be produced for each benchmark suite.
+Originial benchmarks specify source and sink channels in their corresponding rifl.xml files.
+The compilation process will read these files and insert label checks accordingly in the Co-Inflow versions.

+#### Running the Co-Inflow version
+A RunSample.java file will be created in every package.
+Running this program will (a) create a lattice specifed by the rifl.xml file, and (2) run the Co-Inflow version with the lattice.